-Corporate initiatives and strategies that stakeholders once applauded might now be labeled as “greenwishing” or even “greenwashing.”
+Corporate initiatives and strategies that stakeholders once applauded may now be labeled as “greenwishing” or even “greenwashing.”

-Brand risk, market transition risk, and even liability risk are all parts of the business risk picture (as readily illustrated by several recent court rulings).
+Brand risk, market transition risk, and even liability risk are all growing parts of the business risk picture (as readily illustrated by several recent court rulings).

-Complicating business decision-making even further are calls for business to lead the charge on tackling climate change, given national and international policy inaction.
+Complicating business decision-making even further are calls for business to lead the charge on tackling climate change, in effect substituting for national and international policies.

-Today, business decision-makers need far more actionable climate knowledge than they ever have needed before.
-Their business materiality environment (representing both risks and opportunities) is changing rapidly.
-Books can no longer be fast enough to response, comprehensive enough, or remain current long enough to successfully deliver the actionable knowledge needed by all kinds of companies across numerous sectors.
+Today, far more business decision-makers need far more actionable climate knowledge than they ever have needed before.
+Their business materiality environment (representing both climate risks and opportunities) is changing rapidly.
+Books can no longer be fast enough to response, comprehensive enough, or remain current long enough, to successfully deliver the actionable knowledge needed by all kinds of companies across numerous sectors.

-That’s why, soon after publishing The Changing Profile of Corporate Climate Change Risk, the Climatographers started building the Climate Web to support robust business climate change decision-making.
-The Climate Web is the closest thing today to a collective business intelligence focused on climate-related topics, and can support materiality assessments, assumptions audits, scenario planning, and more.
+That’s why, soon after publishing The Changing Profile of Corporate Climate Change Risk in 2012, the Climatographers started building the Climate Web to support robust business climate change decision-making.
+Today the Climate Web is the closest thing to a collective business climate change intelligence, supporting materiality assessments, assumptions audits, scenario planning, and more.

-Your Climate Change MBA leverages the 20,000 hours of business knowledge curated in the Climate Web in support of your own climate change decision-making.
-From the knowns and unknowns of climate change, from the business implications of physical to systemic climate risks, from the options companies have from carbon offsets to scenario planning, Your Climate Change MBA helps you access the climate-relevant knowledge you need at any given time.
-While Your Climate Change MBA does not result in a professional certification, it does incorporate all the materials (and much more) used by the Climatographers’ Dr. Mark Trexler in teaching Business Climate Change Mitigation at George Washington University.
+Your Climate Change MBA leverages the 20,000 hours of business knowledge curated in the Climate Web.
+From the knowns and unknowns of climate change, and the business implications of numerous categories of climate risk, to the options companies have from carbon offsets to scenario planning, Your Climate Change MBA helps you access the climate-relevant knowledge you need at any given time.
+While Your Climate Change MBA does not result in a professional certification, it incorporates the materials used by the Climatographers’ Dr. Mark Trexler in teaching Business Climate Change Mitigation at George Washington University.